 Directors should participate in continuous professional development to develop and refresh their knowledge and skills.
 This is to ensure that their contribution to the Board remains informed and relevant.
-The Directors are committed to complying with code provision A.6.5 of the CG Code on requirements of Directors' training.
-All Directors have participated in continuous professional development and provided a record of training they received for the financial year ended 31 December, 2020 to the Company.
+The Directors are committed to complying with code provision C.1.4 of the CG Code on requirements of Directors' training.
+All Directors have participated in continuous professional development and provided a record of training they received for the financial year ended 31 December, 2022 to the Company.

-According to the records provided by the Directors, the training received by each of the Directors during the financial year ended 31 December 2020 is summarized as follows:
+According to the records provided by the Directors, the training received by each of the Directors during the financial year ended 31 December 2022 is summarized as follows:

-Type of continuous professional development training

-Executive Directors

-Mr. Sung Kai Hing

-A,B

-Independent non-executive Directors

-A,B

-Ms. Shao Hanqing

-A,B

-Notes:
+Directors Type of continuous professional development training Executive Directors Mr. Sung Kai Hing Mr. Cheung Kong Cheung A,B A,B Independent non-executive Directors Mr. Kong Hing Ki Mr. Feng Jianzhong (appointed on 10 February 2022) Ms. Leung Yuen Man (appointed on 1 April 2022) A,B A,B A,B Notes: 7,5

-- A: Attending seminar(s) or training session(s) - B: Reading newspapers, journals and updates relating to the Company's business or directors' duties and responsibilities, the latest development of the Listing Rules and other applicable regulatory requirements etc.
+A: Attending seminar(s) or training session(s)

+B: Reading newspapers, journals and updates relating to the Company's business or directors' duties and responsibilities, the latest development of the Listing Rules and other applicable regulatory requirements etc.